The Law Commission recommendation for Shared Parenting

 Other countries like South Africa, Netherlands, Singapore, Thailand etc all have shared parenting norms and give the interests of the child utmost importance while deciding custody matters.

 Indian custody laws

-In India the Guardians and Wards Act, 1890 deals with appointment of a guardian of a minor with respect to his self and property.
-The same law also has provision to take into consideration the child’s view if one is old enough to make an informed decision.
+In India the Guardians and Wards Act, 1890 deals with the appointment of a guardian of a minor with respect to his self and property.
+The same law also has a provision to take into consideration the child’s view if one is old enough to make an informed decision.

 Hindu Minority and Guardianship Act, 1956 enumerates the classes of natural guardians of a Hindu minor.
 But these laws are vested with the idea that guardianship has to be given to one parent and never considered that the best interest can also be derived from the custody of a joint parentage.